What is Telehealth?

 The World Federation of Occupational Therapists (WFOT) in 2014 published a telehealth position statement, which defined telehealth as “the use of information and communication technologies (ICT) to deliver health-related services when the provider and the client are in different physical locations.”
 The term telehealth can be used more broadly to describe patient education and general health information.
 For example, it could take the form of text messages that are delivered to pregnant women at certain milestones in the pregnancy to promote a healthy pregnancy.
 The term telehealth can be very broad.
 When it is used generally by associations and in the context of discussing service delivery, the definition of telehealth is that the provider and the client are in different physical locations.
 If you are interested in looking at the full telehealth position statement by the World Federation of Occupational Therapists, it is available on their website in their resource center.

-In 2013, the American Occupational Therapy Association (AOTA) published its most current telehealth position paper.
+In 2018, the American Occupational Therapy Association (AOTA) published its most current telehealth position paper.
 Their first position paper was published back in 2005, and was originally called the “Telerehabilitation Position Paper.”
 Over time, the terminology changed.
-It was revised in 2010, and the most current version is the 2013 revision.
-In this paper, AOTA defines telehealth as “the application of evaluative, consultative, preventative, and therapeutic services delivered through telecommunication and information technologies.”
+It was revised in 2010, 2013, and the most current version is the 2018 revision.
+In this paper, AOTA defines telehealth as “the application of evaluative, consultative, preventative, and therapeutic services delivered through information and communication technologies.”
 This paper outlines the different telehealth models of care and applications in occupational therapy.
 It also touches on the various technologies that are used, including both synchronous and asynchronous.
 It highlights practitioner qualifications as well as ethical considerations.
 Finally, it addresses funding and reimbursement and provides some clinical case examples.
 If you are interested in telehealth, I recommend that you review it thoroughly.
-We will also discuss many other resources throughout this presentation.
+We will also discuss many other resources throughout this presentation, recorded in 2016.

-Another important document, also published in 2013 by AOTA on the topic of telehealth, is the Ethics Advisory Opinion.
+Another important document, also published in 2017 by AOTA on the topic of telehealth, is the Ethics Advisory Opinion.
 Essentially, this document takes the code of ethics and it aligns those principles with the applications of telehealth.
 Both documents are available through AOTA in the official documents area.
+There are additional resources specifically addressing changes to policy (e.g., licensure requirements and reimbursement) as a result of the COVID-19 pandemic available on the AOTA website at https://www.aota.org/Practice/Manage/telehealth/coronavirus.aspx.

 It is essential that we clarify the definitions of and differences between the following “tele-” terms: telemedicine, telehealth, telerehabilitation, tele-occupational therapy, telepractice, and telecare.